cmacmackin/isoft/doc_pages/4-plotting/5-layers.md

 Visualising this tracer data requires converting it to a 2-D form in _x_ and _z_.
-For this purpose, the plotting/[[layers.py]] module provides a routine called `computer layers`.
+For this purpose, the plotting/[[layers.py]] module provides a routine called `compute_layers`.
 This has the call signature
 ```python
 x, z, k = compute_layers(shelf, vertical_resolution=300)